opendistro/for-elasticsearch-docs/docs/security-access-control/api.md

 ## Access control for the API

-Just like Elasticsearch permissions, you control access to the Security plugin REST API using roles.
+Just like Elasticsearch permissions, you control access to the security plugin REST API using roles.
 Specify roles in `elasticsearch.yml`:

 ```yml
 opendistro_security.restapi.roles_enabled: ["<role>", ...]